GoogleChrome/web.dev/src/site/content/en/blog/speculative-prerendering/index.md

 This article focuses on speculative prefetching and prerendering.
 Learn more about how they're used, the drawbacks of the current implementations, and popular external libraries that implement sophisticated speculation.
-Enhancements that bring same-origin speculative prerendering to the browser are under developed and you can learn more about their design and participate in
+Enhancements that bring same-origin speculative prerendering to the browser are under development and you can learn more about their design and participate in
 [Chrome origin trial](https://developer.chrome.com/origintrials/#/view_trial/1325184190353768449).